Practical Details of the Ride

 Note: the Miam Miam Dodo lodging information excludes expensive hotels and lodgings not close by the walking route.
 To find these, use an Internet search by location on a site such as Tripadvisor.com.

-I have gone to considerable effort to provide a map and accurate directions for each biking day.
+I have gone to considerable effort to provide a map and accurate directions for each day on this website.
 The maps could be dowloaded or each day’s page could be printed.
-There are download links for GPX files for almost all biking days at the top of each day’s page.
+There are download links for GPX files for almost all days at the top of each day’s page.

 Lodging and eating costs: